 Child Find is the component of the Individuals with Disabilities Education Act (IDEA) and Section 504 that requires all states to locate, identify, and evaluate as early as possible all infants, toddler, children and youth residing in the state who may be eligible for early intervention and/or special education services.

-For infants and toddlers in Michigan, birth to three (3) years of age, the federally funded system of early intervention services under Part C of IDEA is Early On® Michigan.
-Early On® Public Awareness (EOPA) is responsible for child find activities for Early On® Michigan.
-EOPA is funded by Part C of IDEA through a grant from the Michigan Department of Education, Office of Early Childhood Education and Family Services.
+Early On® Michigan offers early intervention services for infants and toddlers, birth to three (3) years of age, with developmental delay(s) and/or disabilities, and their families.It is the federally funded system of early intervention services under Part C of IDEA.
+Early On Public Awareness (EOPA) is responsible for child find activities for Early On Michigan.

 - Strategic implementation of statewide media campaigns, utilizing billboards, radio, television and other advertising;